 All tablets sold today support Wi-Fi.

-If you are looking to purchase a Tablet and are unsure whether or not you actually need Mobile data access via 3G/4G then you should consider the following:
+If you are looking to buy a Tablet and are unsure whether or not you actually need Mobile data access via 3G or 4G then you should consider the following:

 - Wi-Fi + 3G/4G enabled Tablets will cost more than Wi-Fi only tablets